DDM-Lab/cmu-trustm/README.md

      'confidence': 2,
      'read': 2}

-Note that the current weights can be queried by sending an `advise` with only the `id` argument.
+Note that the current weights can be queried by sending an `advise` with only the `user` argument.

 ### The `finish` command